 In the season-ending 100 lapper, Flemke had the worst luck being involved in 2 separate incidents early in the event that took him out of title contention.
 Rocco had a solid day finishing 3rd, but Potter took the win to finish the 2 positions ahead of Rocco he needed to clinch the title.
 Potter’s 5th championship tied him with Don Collins & Moose Hewitt for the most ever at the Speedbowl.
 He again led the division in wins as well with 5 – capping his season with a double point 100 lap win during Finale Weekend.
 Rick Donnelly won his 4th Blast Off event and first since it was converted to an SK Modified® event in 1985.
 Potter, Mark Lajeunesse and Ted Christopher won the 50 lap events.

-Phil Rondeau had his most dominate season to date when he won his 2nd Late Model Championship and captured a record 11 feature wins.
-This season he drove future-rival Jay Stuart's #66 car at the Speedbowl instead of his own #19 machine.
-Rondeau's season included 3 seperate streaks of 3 wins in a row.
+Phil Rondeau had his most dominate season to date earning his 2nd Late Model Championship driving Jay Stuart’s #66 car and capturing a record 11 feature wins.
+Rondeau’s season included 3 separate streaks of 3 wins in a row.
 On July 18th, he won 2 features on the same day.
-Dennis Gada won two 30 lap features and became the 7th member of his family to earn a Saturday division feature win.
+Dennis Gada won two 30 lap features and became the 7th member of his family to earn a feature win.
 Bob Greene won the season ending double point 50 lapper during Finale Weekend.

 NASCAR presented a new Connecticut Tri-Track series which combined points from all 3 Connecticut short tracks (Waterford, Stafford and Thompson) for the SK Modified and Late Model divisions.
 Tri-Track Champions were Thompson SK Champion Ted Christopher and Stafford & Waterford LM Champion Phil Rondeau.

-MJ Sullivan 100 returned for a third season as the NASCAR Modifeds' lone Speedbowl event in 1987.
-3-time NASCAR Champion Carl "Bugsy" Stevens broke the Modified Track record with a 15.090 lap time in qualifying.
+MJ Sullivan 100 returned for a third season as the NASCAR Modifieds’ lone Speedbowl event in 1987.
+3-time NASCAR Champion Carl “Bugsy” Stevens broke the Modified track record with a 15.090 lap time in qualifying.
 It was the 4th straight NASCAR Mod event where the lap record was broken.
-Eventual series champion and future NASCAR Cup star Jimmy Spencer won the 100 lap June event.
-Spencer made uncomplimentary comments about the Speedbowl's racing surface during his Victory Lane interview.
-It was the only touring series event as both the NEMA midgets and New England Mini Modifieds (Pro-4's) did not compete at the shoreline oval this season.
+Eventual series champion and future NASCAR Cup star Jimmy Spencer won the 100 lap June event, which may be most memorable for the uncomplimentary comments Spencer made in the post-race interview about the Speedbowl’s racing surface.
+It was the only touring series event in 1987 as both the NEMA midgets and New England Mini Modifieds (Pro-4’s) did not compete at the shoreline oval this season.

 The Finale Weekend was delayed a month due to inclement weather and scheduling conflicts.
 The weekly point division’s seasons finally concluded on October 25th.